Ksamgit/NETWORKWALKS-KUGBE-B083-WK1-PM1-CYBERSECURITY--LAB-SETUP/README.md

 ---
 ## Step 4.
 Import Kali Linux

-Kali Linux 2026.2 was imported into VirtualBox as the security-testing virtual machine.
+Kali Linux 2026.2 was imported into VirtualBox as the security-testing lab in virtual machine.

 The Kali Linux VM was configured to use the previously created NAT Network.